 Koin

-That said, Koin does offer optional reflection-based conventions that constitute further quality-of-life improvements for developers.
-However, runtime reflection is not all rainbows and unicorns.
-Its first drawback is that it’s relatively slow, so it adds overhead in production, on users’ devices.
-This overhead is negligible in most cases, but the problem is that the cumulative overhead scales with app’s size and disproportionately affects lower-end devices.
-Therefore, if you use Koin’s optional reflective features, you take the risk of running into performance problems down the road.
-At what scale can these issues pop up?
-I don’t know for sure, but my guess is that it won’t become a problem for most applications, except for the biggest ones.
+Koin offers an optional reflection-based features that constitute further quality-of-life improvements for developers.
+However, runtime reflection can be relatively heavyweight, so it can make your app slower on users’ devices.
+This overhead is negligible in most cases, but it scales with app’s size and disproportionately affects lower-end devices.
+Therefore, if you opt for Koin’s optional reflective features, you run the risk of encountering performance problems down the road.

-Regardless of whether you opt into reflection or not, Koin doesn’t provide compile-time validation of your DI setup.
-Therefore, if you use this framework and make mistakes, you can experience runtime errors and crashes.
-Frankly, I think this isn’t that big of a problem and its overall severity gets exaggerated by developers.
-I mean, most of these issues will be found during development or QA, and even if something like that does happen in production here and there, most Android apps aren’t critical systems that require 100% reliability.
-In addition, Koin provides a way to validate your DI setup in a JUnit test, though this approach, even if it works, introduces additional overhead and complexity.
+Unlike Dagger, Koin doesn’t provide compile-time validation of your dependency injection setup.
+Therefore, if you make mistakes, you can experience runtime errors and crashes.
+Frankly, I think this isn’t a big problem because most of these issues will be found during development or QA.
+Koin also provides a way to validate your dependency injection setup in a JUnit test, but this approach introduces additional overhead and complexity.

 Koin’s benefits: